Louisville Zoo: Wallaroo Walkabout

-The new Wallaroo Walkabout that opened in 2007 lets guests walk directly through the exhibit, which is home to common wallaroos and red-necked wallabies, as well as some Australian birds including the emu, laughing kookaburra and Cape Barren goose.
+The Wallaroo Walkabout that opened in 2007 lets guests walk directly through the exhibit, which is home to common wallaroos and red-necked wallabies, as well as some Australian birds including the emu, laughing kookaburra and Cape Barren goose.
 Visitors are able to interact with the wallaroos and wallabies if they stay on the walkway.
 Then after the wallabies and wallaroos, guests can go into the Lorikeet Landing, which is an Australian exhibit that is a walkthrough aviary filled with several brightly colored birds known as lorikeets.
 Currently, the zoo houses 56 Lorikeets in a mixed flock consisting of 5 species of bird.
 Visitors can feed nectar to the birds right out of their hands.
 Wallaroo Walkabout is set to be renovated by 2025 to support Red kangaroo and Southern cassowary.

 Glacier Run

 Finished in early 2011, this 4.3 acre outdoor exhibit is based on the theme of an old gold-mining town bordered by a glacier.
 It features polar bears, harbor seals, gray seals, California sea lions, grizzly bears, snowy owls and Steller's sea eagles.
-Outside the gold mine town are 3 exhibits for snow leopards, Amur tigers, and red-crowned cranes.
+Outside the gold mine town are two exhibits for snow leopards and Amur tigers.
 The exhibit also has a splash park for children that opened in 2007, and was the first part of this $25 million exhibit to open.

 The exhibit also includes classrooms, party rooms available for rental, viewing areas above and below water, and a 200-seat outdoor auditorium for watching animal training demonstrations.
-Steller's sea eagle Pytr is housed in his own aviary set behind the sea lion amphitheater going 50ft vertically.
-Along side Pytr the aviary houses Azure-winged magpie, baer's pochard, and red-breasted goose in a small walk through enclosure.
+Steller's sea eagle Pytr is housed in his own aviary set behind the sea lion amphitheater going 50 ft vertically.
+Alongside Pytr the aviary houses Azure-winged magpie, baer's pochard, and red-breasted goose in a small walk through enclosure.

+In 2025, the zoo received two koalas from the San Diego Zoo.

 Africa

 This region of the zoo is based on the African Serengeti.
-Animals featured here include lions, dromedary camels, southern white rhinoceroses, common warthogs, addaxes, meerkats, naked mole-rats, Hartmann's mountain zebras, Masai giraffe, Rüppell's griffon vultures, gray crowned cranes, wattled cranes, eastern bongos, a boma petting yard for Nigerian Dwarf goats, ring-tailed lemurs, and a new [monkey exhibit that opened in 2019 with colobus monkeys and red-tailed monkeys.
-The zoo is one of the few zoos to exhibit African and Asian elephants together in the same habitat.
-The zoo is home to an Asian elephant named Punch, who was born in 1970 and is currently the oldest Asian elephant in North America, and an African bush elephant named Mikki, who was born in 1985 and her son named Fitz, who was born in 2019.
-In 2022 the giraffe yard underwent a renovation replacing the fence and outdoor holding, the new exhibit is set to house multiple birds along side the giraffes like white stork and Rüppell's vulture.
+The animals featured here include lions, dromedary camels, southern white rhinoceroses, common warthogs, addaxes, meerkats, naked mole-rats, Hartmann's mountain zebras, Masai giraffe, Rüppell's griffon vultures, gray crowned cranes, wattled cranes, eastern bongos, a boma petting yard for Nigerian Dwarf goats, ring-tailed lemurs, and colobus monkeys.

+The Louisville Zoo was one of the last remaining zoos to exhibit African and Asian elephants together in the same habitat, which they did up until 2025, when they were moved to The Elephant Sanctuary in Tennessee.
+The zoo was home to an Asian elephant named Punch, who was born in 1970 and an African bush elephant named Mikki, who was born in 1985.
+In 2022, the giraffe yard underwent a renovation, replacing the fence and outdoor holding; the new exhibit is set to house multiple birds alongside the giraffes like white stork and Rüppell's vulture.